terna/ejmmp/model02/model02.md

-- *makeBankFinancialAccountsAll* summmarinzing all the checking and banl accounts
+- *makeBankFinancialAccountsAll* summmarinzing all the checking and bank accounts

 ## <p style="color:red">model machine</p>